freinric/data534_project_ricky/notebook.md

 ## Feb 2
 Merge my branch with main branch.
 Inspect pull request and deal with conflicts.
 Edits to get our final files and functions interacting with each other's properly.
 Adding content to presentation slides.

 ## Feb 6
 Edit presentation slides.
 Practice presentation with group members, discussion of format and best practices.

+## Feb 7
+Presentation!

+## Feb 9
+Was demo-ing project to someone else, and had some bugs I didn't know could happen (missing food group, missing product name).
+Added some error handling to deal with those cases, and for case that sugar_per_100g was also missing (although I haven't encounted it).
+Added a test to the unittesting.
+Reviewed vignette and other final requirements for project.